“How risky is he, out of 10?” “Is she high, medium or low risk?” My answer is always the same, “it depends…”

 By doing this, we help the child understand the impact of their behaviour, we equip those with caring roles to supervise wisely and we can usefully inform treatment planning.

 Unlike the adult field, young people are a work in progress.
 We do well to target our principal efforts at addressing the developmentally causal factors (i.e. via therapy/treatment programmes), rather than on the recidivism prediction task.

 Measuring the possible problem across populations has, in my view, a limited contribution to make in offering meaningful resolutions to individual young people in trouble.

 - What are your thoughts on risk?
 Do we over state the importance of prediction?

 Please let me know what your thoughts are… Leave a comment below or click here.

-You can subscribe to JonnyMatthew.com by typing your email address into the ‘Subscribe here’ boxes on the top right of this webpage.
-I send out blog posts like this twice each week.
+You can subscribe to JonnyMatthew.com by clicking – here.
 Your information is safe and you can unsubscribe anytime, easily.

 Pass it on…